-• with (dict) - A dict of additional keyword arguments to use when creating the new clone; typically used when cloning into a subclass that has extra args on top of the base class.
+- into A subclass to generate instead of the current class.
+Optional. - with (dict) A dict of additional keyword arguments to use when creating the new clone; typically used when cloning into a subclass that has extra args on top of the base class.
 Optional.